msft-jasonparker/Automated-AVD-Deployment/README.md

 The WVD Configuration ARM template is a completely separated process from the initial WVD resource deployment process.
 This is intentional so that any issues that arise during the configuration, doesn't cause the resource deployments to fail or report as a false positive.
 The purpose of this configuration process is to ensure each Session Host is setup with the Azure Dependency Agent, Microsoft Monitoring Agent, Active Directory Domain Join Extension, and the Desired State Configuration extension.
 Each of these play an important role in the overall WVD deployment process.
 This ARM template utilizes both inline parameters and a `Deploy-WVD-Config.parameters.json` parameters file.

+> NOTE:
+>
+>Ensure the `Deploy-WVD-Config.parameters.json` is updated to reflect the correct values for the Key Vault and Log Analytics references, otherwise the configuration template will not succeed.

 #### **Configuration Variables**

 ````JSON